william-vw/fun3/README.md

 If the btp term is a variable:
     If the htp term is also a variable: if the btp's variable was given as a function parameter (btp.1), then pass the corresponding argument; else, pass None.
 Also, the value passed back from the matching function is now a value for the btp variable (btp.2).
     If the htp term is instead concrete: if the btp's variable was given as a function parameter (btp.1), then the corresponding argument has to be compared with the concrete htp term.
 A condition is added that performs this check (at runtime) before calling the function.
 Also, the concrete htp term is now a value for the btp variable (btp.2); if the btp variable is a parameter for this function's own ctu, then we pass this htp term as an argument for it.
 If the btp term is instead concrete, but the htp term is a variable, then we simply pass the former as an argument.
-The matching function will still pass a value back for the variable, but we can ignore it (it will be the same as our concrete term that we passed).
+The matching function will still pass a value back for the variable, but we can ignore it (it will/should be the same as our concrete term that we passed).